EuropeanOpenScienceCloud/Governance/docs/StrategicRequirements.md

 -   one is in the role of the INSTITUTIONAL layer.
-The SWD is very carefully detailing the role of the EOSC Board- they are the decision making body, but they also decide who is in the Executive board and who is in the Advisory layer.
+The SWD is very carefully detailing the role of the EOSC Board- they are the decision-making body, but they also decide who is in the Executive board and who is in the Advisory layer.

 -   the second difference is in the importance and the function of the